zlx021120/Doisnet/EN-README.md

 2. Mail <doisnet@protonmail.com>
 > If you are interested in sponsoring or have already sponsored, please be sure to get in touch with us and thank you for your support!

+## Donation
+*Virtual Currency*

 - TRX: **TWuyuWRYWYseyXrJytUDMfM1cVERA79DjJ**
 - ETH: **0x55E49432d54142E0A195dB61c7e14d88eb6bE4dD**
 - XMR: **87PerUDpAQd7rtobJB8B2aNv6GtxxztgZha6y1jPyVPDcmg8L2qunZDXu5SEY54W2Wgnck9d9vYUxCW2T4ZkhANb5W77S81**
 - BTC: **3MyCtjkbaV9hkG41LeSrza6HrmN3f2WAdB**
 - USDT(ERC20): **0x55E49432d54142E0A195dB61c7e14d88eb6bE4dD**
 - USDT(TRC20): **TWuyuWRYWYseyXrJytUDMfM1cVERA79DjJ**

+*Amazon Gift*
+- Please send us your Amazon gift code directly through the official channels

+> Regardless of the means of donation, as a return gift, all the money will be announced after we desensitize it at the right time.
+For donations greater than $10, we will open all the hidden features of Doisnet for you now and in the future: e.g. (speed measurement, free choice of nodes, etc.)

 ## Installation Tutorial
 *The lack of signature and certificate causes [unknown application prompt] on Windows installation*